Skip to the content.

 Contact

-Hugo Lefeuvre, The University of Manchester: hugo.lefeuvre at manchester.ac.uk
+Hugo Lefeuvre, The University of Manchester: hugo.lefeuvre at manchester.ac.uk (graduated)

 FlexOS is an open-source project resulting from a collaboration between the University of Manchester, Politehnica University of Bucharest, and NEC Laboratories Europe.